AmrutaChure/icoe-kafka-backlog/.github/ISSUE_TEMPLATE/story-template.md

 ---
 name: Story
-about: Add a new user story
+about: Create a new Story
 ---

 ## 📘 Story Title